sirajhemonai/leadsure/replit.md

 LeadSure is a lead generation service that provides fresh, targeted Apollo data to customers.
 The application is built as a full-stack web application with a React frontend and Express backend, designed to handle orders for lead generation services and free trials.

 **Status**: Deployed and running on Replit with database integration.
+Custom domain `leadsure.uk` configured with verified DNS.

 ## User Preferences